Common Name: orange stonecrop

 Tolerate: Rabbit, Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Air Pollution

 Easily grown in average, dry to medium moisture, well-drained soils in full sun.
-Needs good soil drainage to perform well.
+Grows well in sandy or gravelly soils.
+Tolerant of hot dry sites and some poor soils, but must have good soil drainage in order to perform well.
 Avoid overwatering.
-Drought tolerant.
 Plants may be sited 12” apart when grown as a ground cover.
 Tip cuttings from plants may be rooted directly in soil around the plants.
+Winter hardy to USDA Zone 3.

 No serious insect or disease problems.

 Rock garden or small area ground cover.
+Crevices on walls.
 Best when planted in groups or massed as a ground cover.
+Tubs or mixed containers.